vcc-csc212/sm21/_docs/labs/lab08/lab08.md

 Maps are similar to sets, in that each contains a number of **unique elements** that are in order.
 The *key* difference between sets and maps is that **sets store elements all by themselves**, whereas **maps store *key-value pairs***.
 A key-value pair is a pair of two elements where the first element (the key) is used to index (access data from) the map, and the second element (the value) is what is stored/returned.
 Similar to the set reference page, there exists a [map reference](https://www.cplusplus.com/reference/map/map/) page for you to explore as well.

 Below is a code snippet for a program that creates a map of strings and ints and then inserts three unique key-value pairs into the dataset.
-When inserting inot a map, the **keys must be unique**.
+When inserting into a map, the **keys must be unique**.
 If you use `emplace` or `insert` with a key that is *already in the map*, the value will **not** be replaced.:

 ```c++
 #include <iostream>